-Rep. Doggett has also worked to ensure our local vets have better access to the healthcare facilities and the educational benefits they earned.
+Rep. Doggett has also worked to ensure our local veterans have better access to the healthcare facilities and the educational benefits they earned.

-His strong defense of consumer rights earned Rep. Doggett a "Public Interest Champion" award in 2003 from the Public Interest Research Group.
-For his efforts on behalf of small business and economic development in Central Texas, the Texas Association of Mexican-American Chambers of Commerce honored him as the 2006 Business Advocate of the Year in government.
-For his support of the San Antonio VIA Metropolitan Transit system, he was given an “Excellence Award.”
-This commitment to public service is a tradition for Congressman Doggett.
-At the University of Texas in Austin, he was elected Student Body President in 1967 and graduated first in his class from the College of Business Administration.
+At The University of Texas at Austin, he was elected Student Body President in 1967 and graduated first in his class from the College of Business Administration.
 Later, he graduated from the UT School of Law with honors, while serving as an associate editor of the Texas Law Review.
 Elected to the Texas Senate, he became known for his untiring work ethic.
 He authored 124 state laws, including the creation of the Texas Commission on Human Rights to prohibit discrimination and the Texas Sunset Act, which continues to seek greater efficiency and accountability by requiring periodic review of government agencies.

-Rep. Doggett’s wife, Libby, serves as Director of an initiative at the Pew Charitable Trusts to promote smart state policies and investments in quality, home-based programs for new and expectant families.
-They have two daughters: Lisa, an Austin physician, directs a clinic that focuses on treating the uninsured; and, Cathy, a former schoolteacher, now trains teachers how to be more effective in the classroom.
-The Doggett’s have three granddaughters; Ella, Clara, and Zayla.
+Rep. Doggett’s wife, Libby, is Deputy Assistant Secretary for Policy and Early Learning at the U.S. Department of Education.
+Previously, she was director of the Pew Home Visiting Campaign at the Pew Center on the States working to promote smart state policies and investments in quality, home-based programs for new and expectant families.
+They have two daughters: Lisa, an Austin physician; and, Cathy, a Nurse Family Partnership Team Leader providing assistance to programs across Texas that work with new, disadvantaged parents.
+The Doggett’s have four grandchildren; Ella, Clara, Zayla, and Canyon.